lachel03/NEBS-group-paypal-like-app/README.md

-# 🏦 PalPay Group App — Full-Stack Authentication System
+# 💳 PayPal-like Web Application with Secure Authentication and 2FA

 A secure full-stack authentication and account management platform built with **Laravel 12 (PHP 8.2)**, **PostgreSQL 15**, **Docker Compose**, and **React + Vite + Tailwind v4**.